> Folk > Songs > Lochaber No More

 Davie Herd: Ancient and Modern Scottish Songs, Heroic Ballads, etc.

 Gerry Fox sang Lochaber No More in 1972 on Martyn Wyndham-Read et al’s Argo album of the war music of the British Army 1642-1902, Songs and Music of the Redcoats.
+The sleeve notes commented:

 The Gaugers sang Lochaber No More in 1976 on their Topic album Beware of the Aberdonian.
 Duncan MacLennan noted:

 This magnificent tune vies in popularity with The Floo’ers o’ the Forest as a pipe lament at funerals.
 The noted Gaelic collector, Calum MacLean, has said: “Without Lochaber there would be no Highlands” and this is true, for historically and geographically, it is the very heart of the area.
 The Gaugers do tune and background full justice with a beautiful arrangement.
-It is taken from John Glen’s Ancient Music of Scotland, and is based on an old Gaelic tune that became well known after Alan Ramsay set his Lochaber poem to it, c.1726.
+It is taken from John Glen’s Ancient Music of Scotland, and is based on an old Gaelic tune that became well known after Allan Ramsay set his Lochaber poem to it, c.1726.

 Bob Hobkirk played Lochaber No More in 2000 on the Borders Traditions album Borders Fiddles.